2 Canadians among dozens killed in Vegas concert shooting

-Two Canadians have died in Sunday night's mass shooting in Las Vegas.
+A B.C. man and an Alberta woman have died, and two women from Manitoba and two men from Saskatchewan remain in hospital after Sunday night's mass shooting at a country music festival in Las Vegas.

-Jordan McIldoon, 23, of Maple Ridge, B.C., was among the dozens of people killed when a gunman opened fired on a large crowd near the end of an outdoor country music festival on the Vegas Strip.
+Jordan McIldoon of Maple Ridge, B.C., and Jessica Klymchuk of Valleyview, Alberta, were among the dozens of people killed when a gunman opened fire on a large crowd near the end of the outdoor festival on the Vegas Strip.

-The second Canadian who died in the attack is a woman from Alberta.

-Edmonton Mayor Don Iveson and Alberta Premier Rachel Notley offered their condolences on Twitter.

 Our hearts go out to the loved ones of the Albertan who was killed in the Las Vegas attack.
 We are so sorry for your loss.—